sindresorhus/sindresorhus.github.com/_apps/lungo.md

 Yes, choose “Activate on Left-click” in the preferences.

+<a id="custom-duration"></a>
+#### Can I use a custom duration?

+Lungo comes with a set of commonly used durations, which should be enough for most users.
+People love Lungo for its simplicity.
+Lungo has tens of thousands of users and only a few people have requested a custom duration.
+However, power users can take advantage of the Shortcuts app to use custom durations.
+Drag the the “Set Enabled State” Lungo action into the shortcut editor in the Shortcuts app.
+Click “Show more” and then choose a custom duration.
+You can pin the shortcut workflow to the menu bar for easy access or set a global keyboard shortcut for it.

 #### Can you localize the app into my language?

 I don't have any immediate plans to localize the app.